This post may contain affiliate links. Please read our disclosure policy.

 How To Make Cheddar Bay Biscuits

-In a small bowl combine your milk and vinegar.
-Stir them together and place it back in the fridge.
-Putting it back in the fridge is an important step.
-You need the milk to be super cold.
+3. In a different bowl, combine the milk and vinegar.
+Stir to combine and place back in the fridge to keep cold.

 cheddar bay biscuits on a black cooling rack